 Importantly, chaîne opératoire can also be used to glean more qualitative and socially-contextualised information, which expands our analyses of these assemblages beyond strictly technological or material considerations.
 For instance, the time and labour involved in transporting a raw material from its source to the manufacturing site might imply social cooperation and a collective valuing of that material or the objects that could be made from it.
 Furthermore, if a group of artefacts was made in a similar way, using the same suite of tools and gestures, we might infer the development of a ‘technological style’ (following Lemonnier 1993).

 Dobres (2000) demonstrated the potential of chaîne opératoire for revealing a suite of social choices implied by the use of various techniques for making Magdalenian bone and antler tools and artefacts, and our research on Palaeolithic ceramics aims to contribute another perspective in this field of research.

+The first step in Pavlovian ceramic chaînes opératoires was the acquisition of the raw material, a loess-based sediment that was locally availability within the Pavlov Hills.
+Past research (Vandiver et al..
+1989) demonstrated that the loess sediment was mixed with water to form a paste.
+We amend their observations by noting that it was also possible the loess was collected from the nearby bank of the Dyje River, in which case it would have been wet.
+Craftspeople might have then added additional water or waited for the loess to partially dry until it reached the ideal consistency for manipulating.
+This paste was modeled into various shapes using hands.
+Soffer and Vandiver (1994, 1997, 2005) and Soffer et al. (1993) highlighted the importance of so-called ‘additive’ production sequences in which body parts (e.g. body torsos, limbs, heads, etc) were made as separate components before being combined together to create the complete figurine.
+However, our research has highlighted the importance of other, non-additive manufacturing sequences, in which the entire figurine was made as one unit, with appendages being pitched or pulled out from a core form (see Farbstein and Davies 2015).
+In some instances, both additively and non-additively formed figurines were engraved using a variety of tools, including bone and stone points as well as more ad hoc tools, such as twigs or sticks.
+Many Pavlovian ceramics show evidence of firing at a range of temperatures, which Soffer and colleagues identified as largely between 300-800 C (Vandiver et al. 1989, Soffer and Vandiver 1994).
+However, some are very soft and were probably dried without direct exposure to fire.
+Their preservation is fortuitous and they demonstrate that the final step in production was not always intentional firing in a heart.
+(Figure 2)